What Is Successive Blending? A Phonics Intervention for Struggling Readers

 When Should Students Be Taught Successive Blending?

-What is Continuous Blending vs. Successive Blending?
+Continuous Blending vs. Successive Blending: What’s the Difference?

 For students who cannot move from continuously blending two sounds to three sounds, successive blending might be a good intervention strategy.